 top of the box office firmament.
 Over the next seven years they made eleven more films together,

 including both Street Angel and Lucky Star with Borzage and the buoyant musical Sunny Side Up,

-enough to see Janet achieve the great success he always dreamed she would.
-She was in the midst
+to see Janet achieve the great success he always dreamed she would.
+She was in the midst of filming

-of filming a comedy called Two Girls Wanted when it happened and, as soon as Charlie heard the
+a comedy called Two Girls Wanted when it happened and, as soon as Charlie heard the news, he

 attendance.
 The winners were informed in advance that they'd won.
 They included Emile Jannings